 Indonesian police and soldiers participate directly in some of the atrocities and the forced transport of 250,000 refugees to West Timor.

-On 6 September Belo comes under attack.
+On 6 September Bishop Belo comes under attack.
 Twenty-five are killed and 10 injured at the Dili Diocese office.
-Belo's Dili residence is burnt by militia gangs.
-When shots are fired directly at Belo, he is escorted from the scene by the Indonesian military and flown to Baucau in the east of the island.
-On 7 September he is smuggled onto a Royal Australian Air Force flight to Darwin, where he will remain until peace is restored.
+Bishop Belo's Dili residence is burnt by militia gangs.
+When shots are fired directly at him, Bishop Belo is escorted from the scene by the Indonesian military and flown to Baucau in the east of the island.
+On 7 September he is smuggled onto a Royal Australian Air Force flight to Darwin, where he remains until peace is restored.

 On 12 September Habibie agrees to the deployment of international forces to restore order in East Timor.
 The situation is finally brought under control after 20 September, when the International Force in East Timor (INTERFET), an UN-backed, Australian-led peacekeeping force, lands in Dili.
 The militias retreat to West Timor, where they terrorise the East Timorese transported to the refugee camps there.